shafiuzzaman-md/attack-synthesis-suite-c/README.md

 Consider a software system that offers both regular user tasks and administrative operations.
 The system is designed with clear boundaries: regular users have limited access and cannot perform critical operations, while administrative tasks are protected and require higher privileges.
 ## attack surface
 The attack surface for this motivating example consists of two primary components:
-### User-Accessible Functions
-Functions that handle user inputs and run in user mode with limited permissions.
+-User-Accessible Functions: Functions that handle user inputs and run in user mode with limited permissions.
 Examples include buffer management functions that process user inputs.

-## Privileged Functions
-Functions that run with elevated permissions and perform critical system operations.
+- Privileged Functions: Functions that run with elevated permissions and perform critical system operations.
 Examples include command execution functions that impact the system’s overall security.

 ## threat model
 - The attacker can interact with user mode functions but cannot directly access privileged mode functions.